Logicmaster8888/project2/README.md

 -Building out the codification from memory and muscle memory more than anything else.

+Developing Social Sync defintiely was a great learning experience.
 -Suggestions for Further Improvement:

 Error Handling: Enhance error handling mechanisms to gracefully manage errors and provide informative responses to users.